 (Lighted trees in the surrounding park)

-The most visited and famous Christmas market, located in front of the Rathaus city hall.
+This is the most visited and famous Christmas market, located in front of the imposing Rathaus city hall.
+In 2024, a notably wider layout may spread the crowds out somewhat.

 A large Christmas tree dominates the centre with dozens of surrounding stalls offering the full spectrum of seasonal offerings.

-The adjacent park has plenty of Advent surprises, too.
-For example, look out for the instagrammable tree full of glowing hearts or the lighted ice skating routes.
+The adjacent park either side of the square has plenty of advent surprises, too.
+For example, look out for the instagrammable tree full of glowing hearts or the lighted open-air ice skating routes.

 For a good photo of everything, cross the road at the main entrance and stand on the steps of the Burgtheater building opposite.